 Great for the environment and quiet to drive, electric cars are growing in popularity, but not by as much as you might think.
-Sales of electric vehicles made up just 2.2% of new car sales last year.
+Sales of electric vehicles made up just 9.9% of new car sales in late 2019.

-They can cost a little more to insure too.
-A 35-year-old woman in London can expect to pay around £387 to insure a 2017 electric Nissan Leaf, compared with £363 for an automatic Qashqai with a petrol engine, or £324 for a manual Micra with a diesel engine.
+Electric cars can cost a little more to insure too.
+A 37-year-old woman in London can expect to pay around £653 to insure a 2019 electric Nissan Leaf, compared with £540 for a manual Nissan Micra with a diesel engine.

 Despite the upfront cost, an electric car could still prove a worthy investment.

 The UK has more than 16,500 charge points on public streets and in car parks, service stations, workplaces, hotels and restaurants.
-It will soon be compulsory for motorway service stations to offer them and plans are afoot to turn some lampposts into charging points too.
-Convenient if you live in a built-up area.
+It's now mandatory for motorway service stations to offer them and plans are afoot to turn some lampposts into charging points too.

-Some charge points are free to use but others, like those at motorway service stations, will have a small fee.
-To fully charge a BMW i3 at a service station, for example, you can expect to pay £5.94 – that’s 6.7p a mile 3.
+Some charge points are free to use but others, like those at motorway service stations, will have a fee.
+To fully charge a BMW i3 at a service station, for example, you can expect to pay £7.60 – that's 7.1p a mile .

 Costs will vary depending on the provider but are unlikely to come close to the price of filling up with petrol or diesel fuel.

-Add to this discounts on car tax – drivers of pure electric cars pay nothing, as long as the car costs less than £40,000 – and, if you drive in London, you’ll be exempt from the congestion charge too.
+Savings continue when it comes to car tax – drivers of pure electric cars pay nothing if the car costs less than £40,000.
+And, if you drive in London, you'll be exempt from the congestion charge too.

-If your property is remote or you travel off the beaten track regularly, an electric car may not be practical until infrastructure has caught up.
+If your property is in a remote location or you regularly travel off the beaten track, an electric car may not be practical.

-But charging can take a while.
-Even rapid charge points take around 20 minutes to fully charge a battery, making overnight home charging the cheapest and most convenient option.
+But even with improvements to the network, charging is slower than filling with petrol.
+Rapid charge points take around 20 minutes to fully charge a battery, making overnight home charging the cheapest and most convenient option.

-If you have access to a charge point and think an electric vehicle might be for you, it’s wise to factor in potential depreciation.
+If you still think an electric vehicle might be for you, it's wise to factor in potential depreciation.

-Although cheap to run, some electric cars don’t seem to hold their value very well.
-A 2014 Nissan Leaf sells for between £7,500-£9,000, and a 2015 Renault Zoe can be found for less than £6,000 4.
-Teslas, however, hold on to their value much better.
+Although cheap to run, some electric cars don't seem to hold their value very well.
+A 2015 Nissan Leaf sells for between £8,495-£10,999 (around 60% decrease if you bought new).
+Renault Zoe's fair just as badly – a 2014 model can be found for less than £8,495 .
+Teslas, like other premium models, hold on to their value much better.

-Consider also the cost of replacing parts.
-Some electric batteries will only last for around 10 years, so, depending on how long you plan to own the car, you might have to replace one at some point.
+Finally, consider also the cost of replacing parts.
+Some electric batteries will only last for around 10 years.
+So, depending on how long you plan to own the car, you might have to replace the battery at some point.

 In addition, as electric cars become more widely used (Uber, for example, is planning to electrify its whole fleet), manufacturing will increase, the cost of parts will fall and electric will become more affordable.